Colby-Frison/CS-2614/Midterm 2 review/Midterm/QuestionExplanation.md

 1. **Components**:
    - 3×8 decoder with inputs a, b, c (where a is MSB, c is LSB)
-   - OR gate for output X
+   - OR gate for output X (connected to D₀-D₃ and D₇)
-   - AND gate for output Y
+   - NAND gate for output Y (connected to D₄-D₆)
    - Decoder outputs D₀ through D₇

 2. **Decoder Operation**: